 HHA Enrollment Policies

-Hampstead Hill Academy (HHA) is a public charter school serving students from PreK through 8th grade.
-Converted from an existing neighborhood school, HHA serve students living in its attendance area from Broadway (west) to Haven (east) and Eastern (north) to Boston (south).
+Hampstead Hill Academy (HHA) is a public charter conversion school serving students from PreK through 8th grade.
+As a conversion school, HHA serves students living in its attendance area from Broadway (west) to Haven (east) and Eastern (north) to Boston (south).
 All students in grades K-8 living within HHA’s attendance area are admitted to the school.
-If you live in the HHA zone and you would like to register your child in our school, please call the main office at 410.396.9146.
-An office staff member will confirm your address as being in our zone, tell you what documents you need to bring for registration and set up and appointment for this to take place.
+Visit this link https://www.baltimorecityschools.org/schools to confirm that HHA is your zoned school.
+If you live in the HHA zone and you would like to enroll your child in our school for the current school year, please call 410.396.9146 to set up an appointment for enrollment.
+Office staff will let you know what documentation is needed for enrollment.

 Lottery participation is also open to non-resident students who pay tuition at the rate established by BCPSS, though available slots are allotted to Baltimore City students first.
 A public charter school may not limit enrollment based on student’s race, color, religion, national origin, language spoken, intellectual or athletic performance.

-1. When the enrollment period is determined, HHA will make public announcements of the enrollment deadlines through the school newsletter, website, community bulletin and/or e-mail.
-Evidence of the school’s public announcements will be documented and maintained at the school.
+1. When the enrollment period is determined, HHA will make public announcements of the lottery submission deadline through the school news magazine, website, Facebook and/or e-mail.
+Evidence of the school’s public announcements will be documented and maintained.

-2. The HHA lottery will include all completed applications for enrollment received by the published date.
+2. The HHA lottery will include all completed forms for the lottery received by the published date.

 3. HHA will make available at the public lottery the projected number of vacancies at various grade/multi-grade levels.
 Students at HHA are homogeneously grouped by skill level and not strictly by grade.
 Therefore, vacancy projections may be made for multi-grade groupings (for example 3 slots are available for grades 1, 2, etc.).
 As a point of reference, there are fewer than five spaces available per grade level.

-5. The waiting list ranks applications by the order they were drawn in the lottery and by grade or multi-grade grouping.
-Applications received at HHA after the public lottery will be added to the waiting list in the order they are received.
+5. The waiting list ranks applicants by the order they are drawn in the lottery and by grade or multi-grade grouping.
+Forms received at HHA after the public lottery will be added to the waiting list in the order they are received.
 As spaces become available at the school, they are offered to the applicants in the order of placement on the waiting list.
+County residents will always maintain the last position on the list until a seat is offered.
 A current year waiting list will be maintained in the school’s main office through September 30th of each year.

 If a student is chosen for a grade or multi-grade slot and is then retained at their sending school or if the information provided on the enrollment form about the student’s grade level is found to be inaccurate, the offer of admissions will be rescinded and the student will go to the end of the waiting list for the newly identified grade level.